apratt3377/onyx-ssi-sdk/credentials/kyc.md

 # entityType

-entityType is the type of entity being KYC'd
+entityType is the type of financial institution

 ```
   "entityType": "FOF"